gowtham99664/atlas/IoT_Smart_Home_Dashboard_User_Guide.md

 **Q: Can multiple people use the same account?**
 A: Each person should have their own account for security and personalization.
 Device lists are user-specific.

+### 🆕 **New Features FAQ**

+**Q: How do I set up a timer for my devices?**
+A: Use Option 8 "Set Device Timer" from main menu.
+Select your device, enter duration, and confirm.
+You'll see a countdown showing time remaining.

+**Q: What are Smart Scenes and how do I use them?**
+A: Smart Scenes are pre-configured automation setups.
+Use Option 13, then choose a scene number (1-8) like Morning, Evening, or Movie.
+All associated devices activate automatically.

+**Q: My device health shows 45% - what does this mean?**
+A: Health scores below 60% indicate performance issues.
+Check Option 14 for detailed diagnostics and maintenance recommendations specific to your device type.

+**Q: How do I cancel a scheduled timer?**
+A: Use Option 9 "Cancel Device Timer", then select the timer number from the displayed list.
+Much easier than typing device names!

+**Q: What's the difference between Calendar Events and Smart Scenes?**
+A: Calendar Events (Option 11) are scheduled for specific dates/times with automatic device control.
+Smart Scenes (Option 13) are manual one-click automation you trigger yourself.

+**Q: Why does my energy efficiency show over 100%?**
+A: Energy efficiency is now capped at 100% maximum.
+If you see this, your device is performing at optimal efficiency levels.

+**Q: How do I see real-time power consumption?**
+A: Option 5 "View Gadgets" shows live power usage, including current session runtime and total energy consumption that updates in real-time.

+**Q: Can I get weather-based device recommendations?**
+A: Yes!
+Option 12 "Weather-Based Suggestions" provides intelligent recommendations like turning on AC during hot weather or air purifiers during poor air quality.

 ---